-Abacus Racing in Virginia Beach has both a chassis dyno and an engine dyno on premises to facilitate the engine tuning needs of our clients.
-Read below to learn more about each.
+Abacus Racing has both a chassis and engine Dyno on premises to facilitate the engine tuning needs of our clients.

 Can horsepower at the flywheel be determined solely from wheel horsepower (whp) readings?
 The short answer is no. Wheel horsepower is equal to engine horsepower minus the horsepower it takes to rotate the driveline components.
 The horsepower absorbed by the driveline due to friction, windage, inertia, rolling resistance etc., results in wheel horsepower readings lower than the actual flywheel hp.
 Unfortunately, there is no quick or convenient way to accurately measure overall driveline losses on a vehicle.

 Driveline losses noted above can be lumped together and expressed in terms of efficiency.
 Typical driveline efficiencies are quoted between 80 and 85% for the average vehicle.
 By guessing at the driveline efficiency of your car, estimated flywheel horsepower can be determined.
 For example, if your car produced 300 whp and you estimate the driveline is 80% efficient, the engine would be producing 375 hp (300/0.8 = 375) at the flywheel.
 The problem is we really don’t know exactly how efficient (or inefficient) a particular driveline may be.
 If you instead assumed it was 85% efficient the same 300 whp would be equivalent to 353 hp (300/0.85 = 353) at the flywheel.
 That’s a 22-hp difference for the same 300 whp.
 To make things worse a very efficient or inefficient driveline will break out of the 80 to 85% rule of thumb.
 Flywheel hp derived from whp should be used with caution.